 Management Information Systems Bachelor's Degree

-Cutting-edge courses in programming, database and data analytics, process automation, artificial intelligence, and machine learning, as well as accounting, finance, and marketing prepare our management information systems graduates to interact with business and IT professionals as team players, project managers, and problem solvers.
+MIS professionals lead the oversight of business and IT functions including business-process automation, cybersecurity management, and business analytics.
+You’ll learn how to analyze, design, and implement information systems.
+Cutting-edge courses in programming, database and data analytics, process automation, artificial intelligence, and machine learning, as well as accounting, finance, and marketing prepare you to interact with business and IT professionals as a team player, project manager, and problem solver.

 • 3-4